uploadcare/file-uploader/README.md

 ## Framework support

-_Uploadcare Blocks_ is a framework-agnostic solution, so you can use it with **any** runtime you like.
+_Uploadcare File Uploader_ is a framework-agnostic solution, so you can use it with **any** runtime you like.
 Discover the integration examples:
 <br/>

 - [React](https://github.com/uploadcare/uc-blocks-examples/tree/main/examples/react-uploader)